marklchaves/cme-dev-style-guide/_docs/references/16-word-list.html.md

 ---
 ## Standardized spellings

-These words can be slippery.
+These words and terms can be slippery.
 Here’s how we write them.
 (If it’s not on this list, defer to the [AP Style Guide](https://www.apstylebook.com/) and the [Microsoft Style Guide](https://docs.microsoft.com/en-us/style-guide/welcome/).)

 - add-on (noun, adjective), add on (verb)
 - back end (noun), back-end (adjective)